yrangana/self-host-n8n-on-gcr/README.md

 * Basic familiarity with Docker and command line

 * A domain name (optional, but recommended for production use)

+The gcloud CLI is essential as it allows us to script the entire deployment process without using the web console.
+Docker knowledge is needed because n8n runs as a containerized application, ensuring consistent behavior across different environments.
+While a custom domain is optional, it's recommended for production use as it provides a consistent endpoint for your workflows, especially important if you're using webhooks from external services.

 ## Step 1: Set Up Your Google Cloud Project ##